-- (a) have a qualifying SED diagnosis as defined in ARM 37.87.903; - (b) be under 18 years of age; - (c) receive HMK+/Medicaid; and - (d) be at high risk for one of the following: - (i) needing a more restrictive level of care; - (ii) remaining in a restrictive level of care if no other appropriate placement options are available; - (iii) posing a safety risk to self or others; and - (iv) having multiple treatment or placement failures.

-(e) if the request is for room and board for TGH, have a prior authorization for TGH therapeutic services from CMHB for HMK+/Medicaid.
+- (a) have a qualifying SED diagnosis as defined in ARM 37.87.903; - (b) meet the requirements in the definition of "youth" in ARM 37.87.102; - (c) receive HMK+/Medicaid or HMK/CHIP; and - (d) be at high risk for one of the following: - (i) needing a more restrictive level of care; - (ii) remaining in a restrictive level of care if no other appropriate placement options are available; - (iii) posing a safety risk to self or others; and - (iv) having multiple treatment or placement failures. - (e) if the request is for room and board for TGH, have a prior authorization for TGH therapeutic services from CMHB for HMK+/Medicaid or from the third party administrator for HMK/CHIP...